 Right in the centre of town, this fresh Mediterranean-style cantina is just what you need after a lazy day at the beach.
-Slip on a white cotton shirt and don’t bother brushing off the sand, ‘cause The Mez Club is what Byron afternoon dreams are made of.
+Slip on a white cotton shirt and don’t bother brushing off the sand, because The Mez Club is what Byron afternoon dreams are made of.
 Sip on cocktails as you graze on tapas-style dishes inspired by Morocco, Greece and Turkey.
 No bookings needed just cruise on in, Byron style.

 Beach Byron Bay

 Holidays are for hours in the ocean followed by lazy lunch dates.
 At Beach Byron Bay you can literally walk over the sand dunes into this iconic location that boasts uninterrupted water views all the way out to Julian Rocks.
 Think Burrata with locally-sourced tomatoes and garlic crumbs and you’re getting the gist of things.
-Open for all your breakfast, lunch and dinner needs, you can also visit the Beach’s handy kiosk for a takeaway coffee and then…you guessed it…back to the beach.
+Open for all your breakfast, lunch and dinner needs, you can also visit their handy kiosk for a takeaway coffee and then…you guessed it…back to the beach.